Punnag2307/ARENA-Adversarial-Reasoning-Engine-for-Narrative-Analysis/README.md

 > *Five analysts.
 One stock.
 No consensus.*

 ARENA is a multi-agent financial debate system that takes any stock ticker and generates a structured adversarial debate between five AI analysts — each with a distinct mental model, blind spot, and voice.
 It's not one AI opinion.
-It's a room full of disagreeing experts, and you built all of them.
+It's a room full of disagreeing experts.

 ---